Cultural Quarter, Northampton: NN Contemporary Art

 NAC now forms the board for NN in the new space at Number Nine, which is run by curatorial and operational staff.

+The NN Contemporary Art space has now moved into new facilities across the road at 24 Guildhall Road.
+9 Guildhall Road is now home to a music, heritage and well being charity called 'Performing Room'.
+They moved into 9 Guildhall Road in January 2020.

 Royal & Derngate

 Royal & Derngate is a theatre complex which is formed of the Royal Theatre, a 583-seat producing house, and the Derngate Theatre, a 1,200-set multi-purpose performance space.
 The Royal opened in 1884, followed 99 years later by the Derngate in 1983, which was built on the site of Northampton's former Derngate bus station.
 The two theatres merged as one organisation in 1999, closed in 2005 to undergo an 18-month £14.5m redevelopment, and re-opened as Royal & Derngate in 2006.
 The Stage hailed Royal & Derngate as the Regional Theatre of the Year (2010) in its inaugural Stage 100 Awards for "its artistic quality and connections it has with local audiences."